 Just like in the rest of the home, it is best to keep the large surfaces of the room neutral.
 This includes things such as the walls and window coverings.
-You certainly don't want to be re-painting every summer, or switching up the curtains each change of season, so ensure the selection process here includes muted tones.
-Think modern and fresh, but stick to greys and whites, you'll be adding in the colour later.
+You certainly don't want to be re-painting every summer or switching up the curtains with each change of season, so ensure the selection process here includes muted tones.
+Think modern and fresh, but stick to greys and whites; you'll be adding in colour later.

 A teenager's room needs to be a restful haven where they can recharge and unwind, so we recommend adding a few comfortable features to the space.
 This includes accessories such as a soft floor rug, a throw, a cushion or two, and a window treatment that provides the right overall environment for the room.

 Be inspired, research online together.